Explore how Redpoint's tailored programs help individuals and families overcome alcohol addiction with personalized recovery strategies.

 Excessive and prolonged use of alcohol also affects the rest of the body, especially one’s heart and liver.
 Heart disease, elevated blood pressure, arrhythmia, cardiomyopathy, and stroke are all possible due to alcohol use.
 The liver can be overly taxed as it processes the toxins alcohol regularly introduces to the body.
 Cirrhosis, fibrosis, and other liver diseases are common due to excessive alcohol use, and seeking professional detox and medical treatment is necessary to prevent these destructive effects of alcohol on the body.

 Dual-diagnosis indicates the presence of a mental health disorder coupled with substance use disorder (SUD).
 Anxiety disorders, depression, bipolar disorder, and other mental health disorders can all inform a client’s use of addictive substances, often creating dangerous attempts at self-medication.
-Dealing with mental health disorders and AUD in tandem is crucial for effective treatment and recovery, and the trained professionals at Redpoint are equipped to help clients navigate their emotional needs and develop personalized coping strategies for a sober future.
+Dealing with mental health disorders and AUD in tandem is crucial for effective treatment and recovery, and the trained professionals at The Redpoint Center are equipped to help clients navigate their emotional needs and develop personalized coping strategies for a sober future.

 There are as many paths to sobriety as there are people, and having a personalized approach is crucial for making the most of your time in a treatment program.
-At Redpoint, we champion the idea that each client can personalize their recovery, and guide each client through their own best recovery path.
+At The Redpoint Center, we champion the idea that each client can personalize their recovery, and guide each client through their own best recovery path.
 By utilizing cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), motivational interviewing, and a myriad of experiential therapies, we create a transformative experience to help each client pursue their personal goals beyond the use of alcohol.

-If you have questions about Redpoint Center's mental health treatment and drug programs in Boulder, Larimer, or Garfield County, please call (303) 219-0973 or text us now.
+If you have questions about The Redpoint Center's mental health treatment and drug programs in Boulder, Larimer, or Garfield County, please call (303) 219-0973 or text us now.

 Longmont